 Site 2 - Land off Elliott Close for a single dwelling subject to a noise survey being undertaken and its recommendations incorporated into the development; and the scheme design ensuring there is no significant impact on the residential amenity of the neighbouring dwelling.
 Any trees lost through the development would need to be replaced on a one for one basis.
-Site 3 - Rear of 4 Station Street for six dwellings plus restoration of the existing dwelling.
-Development to be low density and designed to be sympathetic to the Conservation Area.
+Through the Neighbourhood Plan the opportunity has therefore been taken to plan positively for additional housing that meets a local need, by allocating the following sites for residential development to meet this need and to help support local services.